-The new broadcast production facility design features five (5) Control Rooms, a Technical Operations Center, and new Edit Suites that feed nine VT facilities along with ESPN to meet the school’s ACC Network requirements.
+The $10M broadcast production facility design features five (5) Control Rooms, a Technical Operations Center, and new Edit Suites that feed nine VT facilities along with ESPN to meet the school’s ACC Network requirements.
 The system was put to use early to produce football games in the spring of 2019, and made its debut appearance live on the ESPNU network in May 2019, highlighting the newly upgraded baseball facility.
 Production for this live event employed two of the five control rooms: Control Room 1 produced the ACC network feed to ESPN, and Control Room 2 produced the in-game LED board show for English Field at Union Park.

 Phase Two involves the implementation of a state-of-the-art, four-set studio designed by AJP.
 One of the most advanced television broadcast studios in college sports, the broadcast studio features an impactful interview set at the entrance, plus an additional and separate main studio set.
 The space also includes a smaller set for interviews and podcasting, and a dedicated chroma-key (green screen) filming section.
 The new facility will provide complete ACC network coverage for simultaneous athletic events – a game changer for VT.

 HOKIES’ ACC NETWORK PREPARATIONS HIT OVERDRIVE

 Concession offerings, ticket prices and restroom locations are common spectator questions at sporting events.
 Virginia Tech’s Angie Littlejohn fielded a more offbeat query at the Hokies’ home baseball game Monday versus Boston College.

 With ESPNU carrying the contest, the fan wondered, where was the TV truck?

 “We don’t need it anymore,” answered Littlejohn, a senior associate athletic director.